tsgates/arch-wiki-markdown/wiki/CDemu.md

 ------------

-CDemu can be installed with the package cdemu-client, available in the official repositories.
-To enable the daemon in systemd run:
+CDemu can be installed with the package cdemu-client, available in the official repositories which contains also a handy systemd service called cdemu-daemon.service.

-    # systemctl enable cdemu-daemon.service

 > GUI